shockscript/spec/src/overview.md

 # Overview

-ShockScript is a strongly typed, multi-paradigm scripting language, dialect of the nonexistent ECMAScript 4th edition.
+ShockScript is a strongly typed, multi-paradigm scripting language.

 > **Note**: The document is a work in progress, and may lack content.

 ## eXtensible Markup Language

-ShockScript incorporates an eXtensible Markup Language suitable for implementing reactive user interfaces.
+ShockScript incorporates eXtensible Markup Language (XML) expressions suitable for implementing user interfaces, and also includes capabilities for users interested on XML data processing.

 ## Events